Trees & Tree Mutation

 Some terminology regarding trees:

-• Parent Node: A node that has at least one branch.
+- Parent Node: A node that has at least one branch.

-• Child Node: A node that has a parent.
+- Child Node: A node that has a parent.
 A child node can only have one parent.

-• Label: The value at a node.
+1node. - Label: The value at a node.
 In our example, every node's label is an integer.

-• Branch: A subtree of the root.
+4,5,6,2nodes are leaves. - Branch: A subtree of the root.
 Trees have branches, which are trees themselves: this is why trees are recursive data structures.

-• Depth: How far away a node is from the root.
+- Depth: How far away a node is from the root.
 We define this as the number of edges between the root to the node.
 As there are no edges between the root and itself, the root has depth 0.
-In our example, the 3 node has depth 1 and the 4 node has depth 2.
+In our example, the

-• Height: The depth of the lowest (furthest from the root) leaf.
-In our example, the 45, and 6 nodes are all the lowest leaves with depth 2.
+4,5, and6nodes are all the lowest leaves with depth 2.
 Thus, the entire tree has height 2.

 In computer science, there are many different types of trees, used for different purposes.
 Some vary in the number of branches each node has; others vary in the structure of the tree.